89137/MyVueApplication/README.md

 ## DataTable setup

 You can set your Datatable up as you see fit.
-Import or create your rows
+Import or create your rows.

-Dont forget: After you have set up your Datatable you need to create policies for read and write access
+Dont forget: After you have set up your Datatable you need to create policies for read and write access.